A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Appendix

-\subsubsection{Step~\ref{step:two_splitting}}
+\subsubsection{Step ~\ref{step:two_minimax}}

 Since $V$ is a square matrix, we can use the singular value decomposition of $V$ to show that $V^\top V$ and $VV^\top$ have the same eigenvalues: the squares of the singular values of $V$.
-Hence, it suffices to bound the eigenvalues of $V^\top V$.
+Hence, it suffices to bound the singular values of $ V$, which is equivalent to bounding the eigenvalues of $V^\top V$.
 To this end, we first define